jEFFLEZ/qflush/docs/LICENSING.md

 ---

-QFlash licensing (local Gumroad verification)
+qflush licensing (local Gumroad verification)

 Overview

-QFlash uses Gumroad to sell license keys.
+qflush uses Gumroad to sell license keys.
 The recommended flow is local verification: the user pastes a license key into the app/extension which calls the local daemon to verify the key directly with Gumroad.

 Simple local flow (recommended)

 1. User purchases a license on Gumroad and receives a license key.
-2. User opens QFlash (or the VS Code extension) and enters the license key.
+2. User opens qflush (or the VS Code extension) and enters the license key.
 3. The client calls the local daemon endpoint `POST /license/activate` with `{ key }`.
 4. The daemon calls Gumroad's verify API, saves the license locally on success, and returns the result.